 - Click Here to view the Municipal Government Act.

 The Land-use Framework (LUF) sets out an approach to managing our province's land and natural resources to achieve Alberta's long-term economic, environmental and social goals.
 The LUF establishes seven new land-use regions and calls for the development of a regional plan for each.

-Until the Upper Athabasca Regional Plan is completed, the Land Use Policies document will guide local statutory plans and Land Use Bylaw.
+This guiding document is still in progress.
+Until the Upper Athabasca Regional Plan is completed, the Land Use Policies document from Alberta Municipal Affairs will guide local statutory plans and Land Use Bylaw.